Advancing Ultra-Reliable 6G: Transformer and Semantic Localization Empowered Robust Beamforming in Millimeter-Wave Communications: Performance Evaluation

 In Fig. \ref{Distribution}, the box plots show how the average received power for top-K beams varies for different baselines in different environments.
 Fig. \ref{Distribution}$(a)$ shows the box plot of average received powers for top-K beams in scenario 1.
 We can observe that the proposed method's performance has less variance in the received power while keeping the received power maximum.
 The other baselines showed huge variance with lower received power.
-The standalone semantic model $s1(.)$ showed good performance for some environments; however, in some situations, it shows poor performance, which describes the importance of the integration of transformer architecture in the proposed model.
+The standalone semantic model $s1(\cdot)$ showed good performance for some environments; however, in some situations, it shows poor performance, which describes the importance of the integration of transformer architecture in the proposed model.
 Fig. \ref{Distribution}$(b)$ and \ref{Distribution}$(c)$ showed the box plot of average received powers for top-K beams in scenarios 2 and 3, respectively.
 We can also see similar trends here that prove the effectiveness of the proposed model.

-For comparing the performance of the proposed model with a more robust metric we used the average power loss as proposed in \cite{position}.
-The average power loss can be defined as\cite{position},
+The proposed model achieves an increase in average received power ranging from 22.83\% to 42.10\% compared to baseline methods in dynamic environments, considering the ground truth power values.